-SOCIAL SECURITY NUMBER Date of Birth (N MM/DD/YYYY) Student's Name (Last Name, First Name Middle Initial) Home Phone: Address (City, State Zip Code) Work Phone: M F Citizenship (Alien #) Email: PROGRAM TITLE : - DIPLOMA [ ] DEGREE [ ] CLOCK HOURS: QUARTER O CREDIT HOURS: MONTHS: HOURS PER WEEK: HOURS PER DAY: START DATE: SCHEI DULED COMPLETION N DATE: DAY CLA SSES EVENING CLASSES ITEMIZATION (1) Tuition (2) Technology Fee (3) Books (4) Equipment (5) Tools (6) Other TOTAL COST lass scheduling S, CHARGES AND SE ERVICES THE STU O PAY FOR THE PROGRAM IS: Federal Grants, State Grants, Money Orders. may change (increase or decrease).
-I unde erstand that if I qualify for F inaccurate or if the government changes the financial aid cell Grants, they will not cover the total cost of the program cill not accrue interest charges from SU. rules and conditions set forth therein.
-I acknowledge I have been given a copy o authorized school official.
-Any payment ide of this form are par n is true and accurate, agree to pay the total f this agreement and a made will be refunded t of this agreement I acknowledge hav cost indicate on the copy of the school ring read and I understand nis page subject to the refu catalog for my personal re the agreement of the reverse side and agree to abide by the and policy outlined on the reverse side hereof.
-I further coords.
-This agreement is not valid unless accepted by an Studen Date
+SOCIAL SECURITY NUMBER Date of Birth (MM/DD/YYY) YY) Student's Name (Last Name, First Name Midd e Phone: Address (City, State Zip Code) Work k Phone: M F Gender Citizenship (A Email: PROGRAM TITLE : DIPLOMA [ ] DEGREE [ ] CLOCK HOURS: QUARTER CREDI T HOURS: MONTHS: HOURS P ER WEEK: HOURS PER DAY: START DATE:SCHEDULEI O COMPLETION DATE: DAY CLASSES EVENING CLASSES neduling ARGES AND SERVICES THE STUDENT IS OI BLIGATED TO PAY FOR THE PROGRAM IS: Student Loans, Federal Grants, State Grants, Money Orders.
+Student Initials The charges above are estimates based on information I have provided the school.
+If the information proves inaccurate or if the government changes the financial aid regulations, I realize that my financial aid may change (increase or decrease).
+I understand that if I qualify for Pell Grants, they will not cover the total cost of the program and I will need to seek student loans (Title IV and/or Private) to cover the total cost of the program.
+Student will not accrue interest charges from SU.
+I willor will not receive transfer credits from previous education.
+Student Initials The terms and conditions on the reverse side of this form are part of this agreement I hereby affirm that the above information is true and accurate, I acknowledge having read and I understand the agreement of the reverse side and agree to abide by the rules and conditions set forth therein.
+I agree to pay the total cost indicate on this page subject to the refund policy outlined on the reverse side hereof.
+I further acknowledge I have been given a copy of this agreement and a copy of the school catalog for my personal records.
+This agreement is not valid unless accepted by an authorized school official.
+Any payment made will be refunded if the student is not accepted.
+SignedStudent Date